 COVID-19 has certainly created a number of challenges for people regarding healthy eating.
-Early on, many people panic brought and hoarded food items.
-Even now the ongoing supply chains are struggling to catch-up, with basic items such as flour, tinned goods, pasta and eggs missing from grocery store shelves.
+Early on, many people panic bought and hoarded food items.
+Even now some of the ongoing supply chains are struggling to catch-up, with basic items such as flour, tinned goods, pasta and eggs periodically missing from grocery store shelves.
 Luckily, fresh produce is still readily available, easily accessible and able to be stored at home for longer than you may think.

 According to the CSIRO, all food has a shelf life that varies depending on the food type, how it is packaged and stored.
 If food is stored properly it will maintain good condition (nutrition) and be safe from the growth of food poisoning bacteria.
 An additional benefit of storing food correctly is that it can help reduce food waste and even save you money!